 Skip to main content

-Specify the environment
+Specify environment

 Set an environment parameter of the script to a one-liner YAML following the standard Conda YAML config (omit it's name).